 Grilled Tandoori Chicken- an easy authentic Indian recipe with a simple yogurt marinade using chicken thighs.
 Served with naan and Raita Sauce. #tandoorichicken #grilled #grilledchicken #indianrecipe

 Since most of us don’t own a rotisserie or a vertical turning spit, the next best way to mimic this technique is to grill the shawarma.
 You can use a gas grill or charcoal grill.
-We can do this in two different ways:
+We can do this in three different ways:

 1. Make Kabobs or skewers!